Fast-Trips/fast-trips/doc/source/io.rst

 Skim_classes_ft File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If skimming is turned on in :ref:`Configuration Options: fasttrips`, then fasttrips requires a file which specifies the combination of parameters for which skims are sought, like time periods, access/egress modes, etc.
+If skimming is turned on in :ref:`configft`, then fasttrips requires a file which specifies the combination of parameters for which skims are sought, like time periods, access/egress modes, etc.
 The file must be in csv format and for each line, a separate skim is generated.
 Note that there are no default values so each parameter must be specified on each line.
 The following columns are required.